mickmccann/MS3-Small-Jobs/TESTING.md

 When creating a job post, ensure the due date is added to the job post on the get_jobs page | When creating a job post, the due date is added to the job post on the get_jobs page | PASS
 When creating a job post, ensure the app launch time is added to the job post on the get_jobs page, if required by the user | When creating a job post, the app launch time is added to the job post on the get_jobs page, if required by the user | PASS
 When creating a job post, ensure the is_urgent is added to the job post on the get_jobs page, if required by the user | When creating a job post, the is_urgent is added to the job post on the get_jobs page, if required by the user | PASS
+When the EDIT button is clicked on a job, ensure the original Job Category selected entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Job Category selected entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Business Name entry is inputted and can be changed if required | When the EDIT button is clicked on a job the original Business Name entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Contact Name entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Contact Name entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Contact Email entry is inputted and can be changed if required | When the EDIT button is clicked on a job the original Contact Email entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Job Name entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Job Name entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Job Description entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Job Description entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Due Date entry is inputted and can be changed if required | When the EDIT button is clicked on a job, the original Due Date entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Launch Time entry is inputted and can be changed if required | When the EDIT button is clicked on a job the original Launch Time entry is inputted and can be changed if required | PASS
+When the EDIT button is clicked on a job, ensure the original Is Urgent entry is selected and can be changed if required | When the EDIT button is clicked on a job, the original Is Urgent entry is selected and can be changed if required | PASS

 ## Back End Testing